-1.1 Pupils are expected to arrive at school in good time to use lockers before registration (when permitted to do so).
-There should be no loitering at Bus Stops or at the Bus Station.

-1.2 Pupils who arrive after registration (8:55 a.m. - 9.00 a.m.) should report to the central stairwell.
-Pupils who are regularly late during the year will be subject to the staged process of Interventions and Escalating Sanctions.

-1.3 After 9.15 a.m. pupils must report directly to the main office for registration.
+- 1.1 Pupils are expected to arrive at school in good time to use lockers before registration (when permitted to do so).
+There should be no loitering at Bus Stops or at the Bus Station. - 1.2 Pupils who arrive after registration (8:55 a.m.
+9.00 a.m.) should sign in at the office and move directly to tutor group or assembly, as appropriate.
+Pupils who are regularly late during the year will be subject to the staged process of Interventions and Escalating Sanctions. - 1.3 After 9.15 a.m. pupils must report directly to the main office for registration.
 Pupils failing to register will be marked absent and a letter of explanation required.